apache/spark/docs/apache-airflow/concepts/deferring.rst

 Writing a deferrable operator takes a bit more work.
 There are some main points to consider:

-* Your Operator must defer itself based on a Trigger.
+* Your Operator must defer itself with a Trigger.
 If there is a Trigger in core Airflow you can use, great; otherwise, you will have to write one.
 * Your Operator will be stopped and removed from its worker while deferred, and no state will persist automatically.
 You can persist state by asking Airflow to resume you at a certain method or pass certain kwargs, but that's it.
 * You can defer multiple times, and you can defer before/after your Operator does significant work, or only defer if certain conditions are met (e.g. a system does not have an immediate answer).
 Deferral is entirely under your control.
 * Any Operator can defer; no special marking on its class is needed, and it's not limited to Sensors.